Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "Dude, that looks kinda awkward," Jamie commented after a few seconds.
 "You look like you’d be doing better on all fours."

-"Can’t… hold a gun… on all fours…" Garaaf replied.
+"Can’t... hold a gun... on all fours..."
+Garaaf replied.
 He was panting in the heat.

 "...You don’t *have* a gun."

 Garaaf looked down at his paws and the stump of his ear waggled in a way that somehow managed to convey irritation at himself.
-He dropped to all fours and sure enough his gait was immediately more fluid and easy. "...Habit…" he grumbled.
+He dropped to all fours and sure enough his gait was immediately more fluid and easy. "...Habit..." he grumbled.

-The bend up ahead turned out to be another catwalk over another huge space… only this time, it was a well-lit vision of Pandemonium.
+The bend up ahead turned out to be another catwalk over another huge space... only this time, it was a well-lit vision of Pandemonium.
 There was glowing metal *everywhere,* being carted through the air by drones, held under enormous hydraulic presses or crashed down onto by titanic drop hammers.
 Hunter Workers were moving in well-drilled gangs down there, dragging chunks of steel into position, turning them, levering drifts, dies and punches into place.

 There was pure technology being applied down there, too, well above and beyond the industrial-age bedlam on the floor.
 Ray had to grimace and shield her eyes as a loop of painfully bright molten steel literally flowed out of one orifice on the wall, looped through the air in what must have been an invisible channel of forcefields, and was siphoned easily into a mold without spilling so much as a stray spark.